clickthisnick/dynamic-release-checklist/README.md

 ## Further Explanation:
 questionsRequiredYes => Put in any question ids that must be true for this item to be present

-questionsRequiredNo => Put in any question ids that must be false for this item to be present

 questionsAnyYes => If any of these questions are true this item will show

-questionsAnyNo => If any of these questions are false this item will show

 role => Who is responsible for this task